- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 Dental bridge

 A bridge is the best alternative to dental implants.
-If you are missing one tooth, or even two that are next to each other, a bridge is a great option.
-They work by connecting a pontic (a fake tooth) to a crown (abutment) on either side of it.
+If you are missing one tooth or even two that are next to each other, a bridge is a great option.
+They work by connecting a pontic (a fake tooth) to a crown (an abutment) on either side.

 To place a bridge, the abutments will need to be modified as they would for a crown.
-This means that a large portion of the tooth structure will be removed, leaving the tooth in the shape of a tree stump.
-The final restoration will be made of three crowns - or more if you’re replacing more than one tooth.
+This means a large portion of the tooth structure will be removed, leaving the tooth resembling a tree stump.
+The final restoration will be three crowns, or more if you are replacing more than one tooth.

-While bridges are great treatment options, there are a couple of adverse effects.
+While bridges are effective treatment options, they have a couple of adverse effects.
 First, if the abutment teeth are otherwise healthy, removing tooth structure weakens their integrity.
 Second, the bone under the missing tooth will begin to resorb, which may cause bone loss in the adjacent teeth as well.
 A bridge will likely lead to more treatment in the future.

 Fixed in place, no need to remove daily